New Choa Chu Kang bus interchange to open on Dec 16

-SINGAPORE - The current Choa Chu Kang bus interchange will be relocated from Dec 16 due to construction on the Jurong Region Line and related road works, said the Land Transport Authority (LTA) in a statement on Monday (Nov 19).
+Choa Chu Kang bus interchange will be relocated on Dec 16 due to construction on the Jurong Region Line and related road works, the Land Transport Authority (LTA) announced yesterday.

 The new interchange will be at the junction of Choa Chu Kang Loop and Choa Chu Kang Drive and will feature the first one-stop service centre in a bus interchange.